Major Force: Superman/Batman: Public Enemies

 In Superman/Batman, Major Force appears as part of a government task force led by Captain Atom, in addition to Power Girl, Starfire, Katana, and Black Lightning.
 President Lex Luthor tasks the group with capturing Superman as a Kryptonite asteroid is headed for Earth.
 Superman and Batman escape the group in Washington, D.C., but meet up with them again in Tokyo.
 When Captain Atom and his squad pursue them to Japan, Power Girl and Katana reveal they are double agents working with Superman and Batman.
-Power Girl strikes at Major Force; when he returns fire, Katana chops his hands off, releasing the atomic energy he harbors.
+Power Girl strikes at Major Force.
+When Major Force returns fire, Katana chops his hands off, releasing the atomic energy he harbors.
 Batman convinces Captain Atom to absorb the energy leaking from Major Force, which threatens to decimate the city.
 Captain Atom absorbs all the energy and disappears, traveling several years into the future.

 "One Year Later"

 Major Force reappears in Battle for Blüdhaven, a series set a year after the events of Infinite Crisis, as the leader of project S.H.A.D.E.
 In issue #5, Major Force brutally beats Outsiders member Major Victory and rips off his right arm.
 He also picks a fight with Hal Jordan, having vowed to kill Green Lanterns on sight after his last encounter with Kyle Rayner.
 Captain Atom drains Major Force of his energy, leaving him a deflated husk.

-Major Force is later seen reconstituted and a part of a new regiment of S.H.A.D.E soldiers.
+Major Force is later seen reconstituted and a part of a new regiment of S.H.A.D.E. soldiers.
 A battle ensues with Uncle Sam and the Freedom Fighters for the soul of America, wherein Major Force is quickly dispatched by Miss America.
 Major Force later appears as a member of the Secret Society during the wedding of Green Arrow and Black Canary.

 The New 52

-In The New 52 continuity reboot, Major Force is a government agent working under General Wade Eiling, with a special rank that allows him to represent all branches of the military.
+In The New 52 continuity reboot, Major Force is a government agent working under Wade Eiling, with a special rank that allows him to represent all branches of the military.
 He seeks to protect Firestorm from villains and convince him to work for the government.
 However, Major Force comes to view Firestorm as a threat to national security and becomes his enemy.
+After helping out in a battle between Firestorm and several villains, Major Force knocks out Firestorm and takes him to Eiling.
+However, Superman confronts Major Force and Eiling and forces them to give Firestorm up.

 Major Force is implied to be the same character as Black Jack, an agent of the Black Razors who was introduced in Voodoo.